sitespeedio/browsertime/README.md

 Run <code>$ bin/browsertime.js --help</code> and you can see the configuration options.

 ## Using WebPageReplay
 The Browsertime docker container with FF 57 comes with [WebPageReplay](https://github.com/catapult-project/catapult/blob/master/web_page_replay_go/README.md) installed.
+This is a really early alpha release but we think you should try it out.

 WebPageReplay will let you replay your page locally (getting rid of server latency etc) and makes it easier to find front end regressions.